erlang/otp/erts/doc/references/erl_cmd.md

   Note that a distributed node will fail to start if epmd is not running.

+- **`-user Module`** - Specifies the module to be used as the initial user process in the Erlang runtime system.
+By default, the `user` module is used to handle standard I/O.

+  When this flag is present, the `init` process calls `Module:start/0` instead of the default `user:start/0`.
+This is a low-level hook primarily used to replace the default Erlang shell or I/O server with a custom implementation (for example, a custom communication protocol or a specialized embedded interface).

+  > #### Note {: .warning }
+  >
+  > Because the `-user` flag replaces the standard I/O handler, the `io`
+  > module will not function correctly until the replacement module
+  > provides a compatible interface.
+If the replacement module does
+  > not handle I/O protocol messages, calling `io:format/2` or
+  > similar functions will cause the calling process to terminate.
+  > Use `erlang:display/1` for primitive output during the
+  > development of a custom user driver.

+  The specified `Module` must be available in the code path.
+It is recommended to use the `-pa` flag to ensure the module is reachable during the early boot stage.

 - **`-version` (emulator flag)** - Makes the emulator print its version number.
   The same as `erl +V`.